What is NLP?

 Programming refers, not to the activity of programming, but to the study of the thinking and behavioural patterns or programmes which people use in their daily lives.

 The name is a bit of a mouthful and is certainly not NLP's strongest asset.
-By trying to be too comprehensive it has ended up being somewhat off-putting, either because it sounds complicated or, worse, that it sounds sinister (many people initially think the 'programming' part of the name suggests that NLP has something to do with 'being programmed'!).
+By trying to be too comprehensive it has ended up being somewhat off-putting, either because it sounds complicated or, worse, that it sounds sinister (many people initially think the 'programming' part of the name suggests that NLP has something to do with 'being programmed'!)

-But the name Neuro-Linguistic Programming has been around for over
+But the name Neuro-Linguistic Programming has been around for

-35 years so it looks like we are stuck with it.
+around 40 years so it looks like we are stuck with it.
 Which is why it is generally abbreviated to the initials NLP.

 You could say that NLP has become successful not because of the title but in spite of it:

-let's face it - if something with such a weird name can become this popular it must be good - because the title does it no favours at all!
+let's face it - if something with such a weird name can become this popular it must be good - because the title does

 Is all 'NLP' the same?